j-morano/contemporary-z/README.md

 OPTIONS:
 Mandatory arguments to long options are mandatory for short options too.
+  -                          go to the previous directory.
+  =                          go to the current directory.
+  -a [ALIAS] DIRECTORY       add directory alias; if only the directory is
+                               introduced, its alias is removed; if only an alias is introduced, the programs shows the directory list to select one of them.
-  -                          go to the previous directory =                          go to the current directory -a [ALIAS] DIRECTORY       add directory alias; if only the directory is introduced, its alias is removed --clear                clear the directories database -f SUBSTRING               force substring match list for SUBSTRING -i                         interactive selection (using a numbered list) of the subdirectories of the current directory.
+      --clear                clear the directories database.
+  -f SUBSTRING               force substring match list for SUBSTRING -i                         interactive selection (using a numbered list) of
+                               the subdirectories of the current directory.
-  -ih                        interactive selection, but including hidden
+      --ih                   interactive selection, but including hidden
-                               directories
+                               directories.
   -l [NUMBER]                list a certain NUMBER of directories by 'frecency';
                                if no NUMBER is provided, the max_results number from configuration is used.
-      --list-all             list all the directories of the database -r                         remove a directory from the database, interactively --sync                 sync directories (remove all non-existent
+      --list-all             list all the directories of the database -r                         remove a directory from the database, interactively.
-                                directories)
+      --remove-alias         remove an alias, interactively.
+      --sync                 sync directories (remove all non-existent
+                                directories).
-      --help     display this help and exit
+      --help     display this help and exit.
-  -v, --version              display version information and exit
+  -v, --version              display version information and exit.

 Exit status:
  0  if OK,